microsoft/pxt-arcade/docs/developer.md

 # Developer Tips and Tricks

+If you want to customize and extend the Arcade game experience, or just code you games for better performance, this page directs you to several topics with helpul tips and guidance.

 ## Finding examples and documentation

 There are a number of examples you can try out on the [MakeCode Arcade](@homeurl@) homepage.